Your Aviation ID Australia Pty Ltd Renewal Team are required, by regulation,

 The Department of Home Affairs (the Department) includes the Australian Border Force.
 The AusCheck Act 2007 (AusCheck Act) authorises and requires the Department to collect certain personal information to administer the AusCheck scheme.

-The Privacy Act 1988 requires the Department to notify an individual of certain matters when it collects personal information about them.
+The Privacy Act 1988 (Privacy Act) requires the Department to notify an individual of certain matters when it collects personal information about them.
 This form is your notification of those matters.

 This document explains:

 The Privacy Act defines personal information as information or an opinion about an individual who is reasonably identifiable.

 Under the Privacy Act personal information may include sensitive information.

 Sensitive information is a subset of personal information and includes information or opinion about an individual’s racial or ethnic origin, political, religious and philosophical beliefs, trade or professional associations or memberships, union membership, sexual orientation or practices, criminal history, health, genetic and biometric information.